 There is no easy answer regarding whether or not Renko charts are profitable.
 As with any other trading tool or strategy, traders must backtest different settings to see what works best.

 That being said, there are some potential benefits to using Renko charts.
-They can help traders to filter out the noise and identify the underlying trend more easily.
-They can also be used to generate buy and sell signals.
+They can help traders filter out the noise and identify the underlying trend more easily.
+They can also generate buy and sell signals.
 However, as with any other technical analysis tool, there is no guarantee that these signals will be accurate.

-Overall, traders need to research and test before deciding if Renko charts are a viable option for them.
+Overall, traders need to research and test before deciding if Renko charts are viable.

 Many indicators work with Renko charts, but their overall success rate can only be determined using backtesting.
 Ideally, our favorite software, TradingView, will enable you to test indicators quickly and plot stock chart patterns automatically.